ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 When somebody uses the phrase technical architecture, they are usually referring to how code is executed and how information moves around in a system.
 Most descriptions of architecture involve the phrases

- services, monoliths, or message transports. is is in contrast to coding patterns, in which phrases such as object-oriented, functional programming, or dependency injection appear frequently.
+ services, monoliths, or message transports.
+This is in contrast to coding patterns, in which phrases such as object-oriented, functional programming, or dependency injection appear frequently.
 Coding patterns may sometimes be called code architecture and are discussed in Coding Patterns, page 188.

  The highest-impact decision in technical architecture is whether code